Murder of Shiori Ino: Stalking

-In January 1999, Shiori Ino, a 21-year old university student, began dating Kazuhito Komatsu (小松 和人, Komatsu Kazuhito), a 26-year-old who operated a series of massage parlors with his brother Takeshi, a firefighter.

-The two had met at an amusement arcade near Ōmiya Station in Ōmiya Ward, Saitama, and Komatsu claimed to be a 23-year-old entrepreneur who dealt in cars, real estate and precious metals.
+In January 1999, Shiori Ino, a 21-year-old university student, began dating Kazuhito Komatsu (小松 和人, Komatsu Kazuhito), a 26-year-old who operated a series of brothels with his brother Takeshi, a firefighter; Kazuhito lied to Ino that the brothels were "massage parlors".
+The two had met at an amusement arcade near Ōmiya Station in Ōmiya Ward, Saitama.
+Komatsu claimed to be a 23-year-old entrepreneur who dealt in cars, real estate, and precious metals.

-After four or five dates, Komatsu began presenting Ino with expensive gifts such as Louis Vuitton handbags and Gucci suits in public places, and screamed abuse at her when she refused them.

-Komatsu also began calling her at home, despite the fact that she had only given him her cell phone number.
+After four or five dates, Komatsu began presenting Ino with expensive gifts such as Louis Vuitton handbags and Gucci suits in public places and screamed abuse at her when she refused them.
+Komatsu also began calling Ino at home, despite the fact that she had only given him her cell phone number.
 Around this time, Ino found a credit card featuring Komatsu's real name inside his car.
 When Ino attempted to break off contact, Komatsu threatened her until she agreed to keep seeing him.
-On 24 March, Ino confided in a friend that she was afraid for her life.
+On 24 March, Ino confided in a friend that she feared for her life.

-On 30 March, Ino wrote a will, and attempted again to break off the relationship with Komatsu, but relented after he threatened her family, including insinuations about physically harming her younger brother, an elementary school student.
+On 30 March, Ino wrote a will and attempted again to break off the relationship with Komatsu, but relented after he threatened her family, including insinuations about physically harming her younger brother, an elementary school student.

-On 14 June, Ino met Komatsu at a cafe and unequivocally stated her intention to not see him again.
+On 14 June, Ino met Komatsu at a cafe and unequivocally stated her intention not to see him again.
 The same day, Komatsu, Takeshi and their friend went to the Ino family home, and threatened both Ino and her mother, presenting them with a series of lies about Ino being liable for fictional embezzlements that Komatsu had committed.
 They threatened Ino's father when he returned from work, who, unmoved, ordered them out of the house after telling them to take the gifts Komatsu had forced on Ino.
-The three retreated, specifically stating that they did not want the gifts back.
+The three retreated, stating they did not want the gifts back.

 Unbeknownst to them, Ino had made an audio recording of the entire ordeal, which she presented to the Saitama Prefecture police station in Ageo the next day.
 Despite the outrage of one younger officer, the officers who met Ino told her that she had no case.

 That day, the Ino family received a call from someone calling himself "Tanaka" demanding the return of the gifts, following a series of about twenty silent calls.
 This daily barrage of silent calls continued until 26 October.

 On 16 June, Ino again went to the Saitama police with her parents.
 The police again refused to take action, and suggested that she was at fault for breaking up with a smitten suitor after accepting expensive gifts.